-- 4.NBT.4 Fluently add and subtract multi-digit whole numbers using the standard algorithm.
-Activity: During a word-building activity students will gather letter tiles with various numbers and add up points as they build various words. - W.2.8.
-Recall information from experiences or gather information from provided sources to answer a question. - Activity: Students are encouraged to share and fitness skills they have learned outside of school.
+Activity: During a word-building activity students will gather letter tiles with various numbers and add up points as they build various words.

+- W.NW.2.3.
+Write narratives based on real or imagined experiences or events with basic story elements. - Activity: Students are encouraged to share and fitness skills they have learned outside of school.
 These students will have the opportunity to demonstrate the skill they have learned and the other students can also try the skill. - 2-PS1-3 Energy and Matter Objects may break into smaller pieces and be put together into larger pieces, or change shapes. - Activity: Students will build towers using colored buckets which they will protect from the other team knocking them down.
-If the towers are knocked down the students will use the pieces to build them back up again. - RI.2.3 Describe the connection between a series of historical events, scientific ideas or concepts, or steps in technical procedures in a text.
+If the towers are knocked down the students will use the pieces to build them back up again. - RI.IT.2.3.
+Describe the connection between a series of historical events, scientific ideas or concepts, or steps in a sequence within a text.